Table of Contents:

 You should also proactively file UDRP complaints against cybersquatters to shut down the fake websites or transfer them back to you before they can cause any long-term damage to your brand name.

-No matter how many steps you take to protect your brand, there will always be some bad actors trying to take advantage of your brand name.
+No matter how many steps you take to protect your brand and company, there will always be some bad actors trying to take advantage of your brand name.
 That is why it is crucial to constantly monitor your intellectual property 24/7 and shut down any fake listings or websites as soon as they show up.

 The longer you wait, the more opportunities bad actors will have to damage your brand name and make profits.